sigstore/root-signing/playbooks/keyholders/NEW_SIGNER.md

 ./scripts/step-1.sh
 ```

-Like testing, this will createa  new directory under `ceremony/$DATE/keys/` with a new serial numbered `XXXXXX` directory.
+Like testing, this will create a new directory under `ceremony/$DATE/keys/` with a new serial numbered `XXXXXX` directory.
 It will also push a PR that the community will verify and merge.

 ### Signing